Specialized Tool Classes

 - Glob/regex file finding

 Use with: FileOperationAgent, or custom agents needing file operations.
-See File Operations Guide for complete documentation.

 Capabilities